vm8181/Goodly-FMCG-Case-Study-PowerBI/README.md

-# 🧠 Sales Insights Dashboard – FMCG Case Study (Power BI)
+# 🧠 Sales Insights Dashboard – FMCG Case Study

 This Power BI project was developed as part of the **Goodly Data Case Study Challenge**, focused on building an end-to-end sales performance dashboard for an FMCG distributor.
 The dashboard is designed to be used by the **National Sales Head (NSH)** and regional teams for tracking KPIs, promotional effectiveness, margin performance, and regional trends.